 This is sort of a biggie, and all other steps depend on this one.
 You see, you can fly from the US to Europe from and to basically any major airport.
 But how you want your pets to travel will be the factor that determines whether you will drive to another city, how much time it will take to get there, and when you must receive your USDA endorsement (more on that later).

 Our dogs are our children.
-To any extent possible, we wanted to ensure they were close, they were safe, and they were as comfortable as they could possibly be.
+To any extent possible, we wanted to ensure they were close, safe, and as comfortable as they could possibly be.
 I did a lot of research.
 There are a few scenarios for flying with dogs on a commercial airline: in the cabin, in the hold of a passenger plane, or on a dedicated cargo flight.
-There is also the option to fly via charter.
-Because that dives into many other options, I decided to talk about it later on.
+There is also the option to fly via charter — because that dives into many other options, I’ve covered it separately below.

 Flying Commercial